MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk2022.md

  The linker detected an error while merging metadata.
 The metadata errors must be resolved to link successfully.

- One way to diagnose this problem is to run **ildasm –tokens** on the object files to find which types have the tokens listed in `error_message`, and look for differences.
+ One way to diagnose this problem is to run **ildasm -tokens** on the object files to find which types have the tokens listed in `error_message`, and look for differences.
 In metadata, two different types with the same name is not valid, even if the just LayoutType attribute is different.

  One reason for LNK2022 is when a type (such as a struct) exists in multiple compilands with the same name, but with conflicting definitions, and when you compile with [/clr](../../build/reference/clr-common-language-runtime-compilation.md).
 In this case, make sure that the type has an identical definition in all compilands.
 The type name is listed in `error_message`.